All Posts Sales Conversation Psychology

 What the Execution Ceiling Is

-The Execution Ceiling is not the limit of your knowledge.
-It is the limit of what your body can do automatically, under real pressure, when the stakes are real and the outcome is uncertain.
+The Execution Ceiling is the limit of what your body can do automatically, under real pressure, when the stakes are real and the outcome is uncertain.

 Knowledge lives in your mind.
 You build it through reading, watching, and studying.
 It accumulates fast.
 It recalls cleanly when there is nothing on the line.
 You can walk someone through a framework in a zero-pressure room and it lands exactly as designed.